2022 Nigerian elections

-The 2022 Nigerian elections will be held throughout 2022.
-During the year, the governors of Ekiti and Osun states will be elected on 18 June and 16 July, respectively.
-Additionally, there will also be elections to fill vacant seats in the House of Representatives and state houses of assembly along with local elections in Adamawa State, Benue State, Edo State, Enugu State, the Federal Capital Territory, Imo State, Katsina State, and Kebbi State.
+Elections were held throughout Nigeria throughout 2022.
+During the year, the governors of Ekiti and Osun states were elected on 18 June and 16 July, respectively.
+Additionally, there were also elections to fill vacant seats in the House of Representatives and state houses of assembly along with local elections in Adamawa State, Benue State, Edo State, Enugu State, the Federal Capital Territory, Imo State, Katsina State, and Kebbi State.